sherrylitest/Grant-program/applications/research-template.md

 # VeChain grant research proposal template

-## Title of the proposal
+## Title

 The title of the research project.

 ## Applicants

-A proposal should have one main applicant and (possibly) multiple co-applicants.

-Here, information about all (co-)applicants, with names, affiliations, scientific background, and any information related to the merits of the applicants for the research are recommended to be highlighted here.
+Please include here information about all (co-)applicants, with names, affiliations, scientific background, and any information related to the merits of the applicants for the research.

 CVs of the applicants should also be included, either in the end of this proposal or in a separate file.

 ## Summary

-### Summary main body

-A scientific summary of the proposal with less than 300 words.
+It is recommended that the summary be less than 300 words.

 ### Main field of research